GUIDE ON STANLEY'S KOPJE CAMP IN TANZANIA

 Alan Winner, Minnesota, United States

-SAFARI TRIP IDEA FOR STANLEY’S KOPJE CAMP IN MIKUMI TANZANIA
+SAFARI BOOKING TRIP IDEA FOR STANLEY’S KOPJE CAMP IN MIKUMI TANZANIA

 When staying at Stanley’s Kopje Camp in Mikumi, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.